Skip to main content

 Books by Ilana Masad

-by Ilana Masad - Fiction, Gay & Lesbian, Literary Fiction, Science Fiction
+by Ilana Masad - Fiction, Historical Fiction, Science Fiction

 In 1961, an interracial couple drove through the dark mountains of New Hampshire when a mysterious light began to follow them.
 Years later, through hypnosis, they recalled an unbelievable brush with extraterrestrial life.
-In Ilana Masad's BEINGS, the couple's experience serves as one part of a trio of intertwined threads: Masad explores the pair's trauma and its aftermath and questions what it means to accept the impossible.
+In BEINGS, the couple's experience serves as one part of a trio of intertwined threads.
+Known only by their roles as husband and wife, Ilana Masad explores the pair's trauma and its aftermath and questions what it means to accept the impossible.
 In the second thread, letters penned by a budding science-fiction writer, Phyllis, to her beloved, Rosa, expose the raw ache of queer yearning, loneliness and alienation in the repressive 1960s.
-In the present day, a reclusive and chronically ill Archivist attempts to understand a strange forgotten childhood encounter while descending into obsession over both Phyllis's letters and the testimony of the first alien abductees.
+In the present day, a reclusive and chronically ill Archivist attempts to understand a strange forgotten childhood encounter while descending into obsession over both Phyllis' letters and the testimony of the first alien abductees.

 by Ilana Masad - Fiction